Jakob Johann von Uexküll: In popular culture

 Uexküll's ideas about how organisms create their own concept of time are described in Peter Høeg's novel Borderliners, and contrasted with Isaac Newton's view of time as something that exists independent of life.

+Uexküll's umwelt concept is described and used as a basic concept in Edmund Soon-Weng Yong's book An Immense World: How Animal Senses Reveal the Hidden Realms Around Us (2022).